Sustaining Dryad: Reconfiguring relationships and 'thinking like a business' to maintain open data infrastructures: Background

 A foundational report from the \textcite{organisation_for_economic_co-operation_and_developmentoecd_business_2017} highlights the types of activities that should be involved in business models for ODIs.
 These activities center around clearly articulating value propositions, potential stakeholders, costs of data sharing and curation, and revenue sources. \textcite{eschenfelder_financial_2022} underscore the importance of flexibility in ODI business models, identifying two forms: Type A flexibilities involve large-scale dynamics, i.e. developing new products and services, whereas Type B flexibilities, often more important, involve minute adjustments to revenue streams.

 ODIs are often funded through a mix of revenue streams, e.g. combinations of institutional and project funding \parencite{organisation_for_economic_co-operation_and_developmentoecd_business_2017,ge_gorman_and_professor_jennifer_rowley_funding_2015}, with public funding being consistently important \parencite{attwood_longevity_2015,imker_sustainability_2025}.
 Revenue sources for ODIs should ideally be in line with open principles and values \parencite{posi_adopters_principles_2025,shankar_sustaining_2015}.
 The OECD report advocates that charging data depositors and charging for services (rather than access) best supports open values \parencite{organisation_for_economic_co-operation_and_developmentoecd_business_2017}.
-Despite this advice, selling services is relatively rare for data repositories \parencite{eschenfelder_financial_2022}.
+Despite this advice, selling services has been relatively rare for data repositories \parencite{eschenfelder_financial_2022}.
 Other pragmatic factors such as timelines, eligibility, and legal restrictions also shape the ideal mix of ODIs’ revenue streams \parencite{hooft_financing_2025}.
-Although revenue streams should cover the costs of an ODI, the costs of data sharing are often unknown or not delineated \parencite{mohr_making_2024}.
-Costs can include a mixture of maintenance costs (e.g. computational resources) and soft costs (e.g. data curation), which are more difficult to determine \parencite{borgman_data_2025} but which can be significant \parencite{uffen_controlling_2019}.
+A complicating factor in the development of revenue streams is that the actual costs incurred in data sharing often remain unknown or hidden, as they are distributed across different departments \parencite{mohr_making_2024}.
+Costs can include a mixture of maintenance costs (e.g. computational resources) and soft costs (e.g. data curation).
+These softer costs, while significant, can be more difficult to precisely determine \parencite{borgman_data_2025,uffen_controlling_2019}.

-Overall, the literature indicates that sustaining ODIs involves relationship work: managing relations with other actors and systems, as well relations between various risk factors.
+Overall, the literature indicates that sustaining ODIs involves relationship work: managing dynamic relations with other actors and systems, which shape organizational risk.
 Funding ODIs is a similarly dynamic process.
 Business models are flexible systems of activities; in the context of ODIs, this includes searching for revenue streams matching open values; determining costs for data sharing; and engaging in processes of assetization, where data or services are turned into assets capable of generating recurring value \parencite{birch_rethinking_2017}.
 We bring both of these perspectives – the importance of relationships in sustaining infrastructure and business thinking – to explore how Dryad has worked towards financial sustainability over nearly twenty years.